Fordson: Operation

 Like the Model T car, a Fordson tractor that was relatively new and well maintained would start easily in warm weather.
 Under such conditions, often a single crank pull would start it.
 However, in cold weather, starting could be difficult, especially once the machines were 10, 20, or 30 years old and worn out.
-In cold weather, the oil congealed on the cylinder walls and on the clutch plates.
+In cold weather, the oil congealed on the cylinder walls and the clutch plates.
 The engine had to be hand cranked repeatedly with great effort.
 Strong men took turns cranking between intervals when individual ignition coils were adjusted.
-Sometimes farmers would build a fire under the tractor to warm up the crankcase and gear boxes to make it crank easier.
+Sometimes farmers would build a fire under the tractor to warm up the crankcase and gearboxes to make it crank easier.
 The tractor, when in use, was fueled by kerosene, but gasoline was required to start it.

 The Fordson could pull discs and plows that would require at least four mules to pull, and it could work all day long, provided the radiator was continually filled, the fuel replenished, and the water in the air filter tank changed.
 The carburetor air was filtered by bubbling it through a water tank.
-On dry days, mud would build up in the water tank after a few of hours of operation.
+On dry days, the mud would build up in the water tank after a few of hours of operation.
 The mud would then have to be flushed out and the tank refilled.